dannybaths/Installing_DNNDK_TF_3v0_with_Python_Virtual_Envs/README/Install_dnndk_tf.md

 You should see something similar to what illustrated in the following screenshot:
 ![figure](../README/images/decent_q.png)

-To have a simpler life it is strongly recommended that you create a shell script file named ```activate_py36_decentTF.sh``` like this
+To have a simpler life it is strongly recommended that you create a shell script file named [activate_py36_decentTF.sh](README/scripts.activate_py36_decentTF.sh) like this:
 ```
 #!/bin/sh

 echo ""
-echo "Python3.6 VirtualEnv, DNNDK 3.0, CUDA-9.0 cuDNN-7.0.5, TENSORFLOW-GPU 1.9/Keras 2.1"
+echo "Python3.6 vEnv, DNNDK3.0TF, OpenCV3.4.3, CUDA-9.0 cuDNN-7.0.5, TF-GPU1.9/Keras2.2.4 "
 echo ""

 source ~/.bashrc